-When turning system versioning back on, do not forget to specify the HISTORY_TABLE argument.
-Failing to do so will result in a new history table being created and associated with the current table.
-The original history table will still exist as a normal table, but won't be associated with the current table.
+When turning system versioning back on, don't forget to specify the HISTORY_TABLE argument.
+Failing to do so results in a new history table being created and associated with the current table.
+The original history table can still exist as a normal table but won't be associated with the current table.

 BEGIN TRAN ALTER TABLE dbo.Department SET (SYSTEM_VERSIONING = OFF); TRUNCATE TABLE [History].[DepartmentHistory] WITH (PARTITIONS (1,2)) ALTER TABLE dbo.Department SET ( SYSTEM_VERSIONING = ON (HISTORY_TABLE = History.DepartmentHistory) ); COMMIT ;